Element-wise and Recursive Solutions for the Power Spectral Density of Biological Stochastic Dynamical Systems at Fixed Points: Recursive algorithm solutions

 Since the solution relies on the inverse of the noise covariance matrix $\mathbf{C}$, it might lead to the accumulation of errors in the recursive solution, especially when the dimensionality of the system is large.
 We also made the assumption that $\mathbf{C}$ was positive definite to be able to calculate the inverse, but that might not be the case for any general stochastic system.
-Since the solution for $q_\alpha$ should be independent of the choice of positive semi-definite matrix $\mathbf{C}$, to circumvent these problems, we choose $\mathbf{C}=\mathbf{I}$, such that we have,
+Since the solution is valid for any positive semi-definite matrix $\mathbf{C}$, to circumvent the problems above, we choose $\mathbf{C}=\mathbf{I}$, such that we have,